flashcordon/big-history/Futurs.md

 - D’ici 2030, il y en aura une quarantaine, mais la majorité de ls croissance de la population se fera dans les villes de taille moyenne
 - The fastest-growing urban agglomerations are medium-sized cities and cities with less than 1 million inhabitants located in Asia and Africa.
 - 60% de la surface urbaine dont on aura besoin d’ici 2030 doit encore être construite.
 Il faut s’assurer qu’elle soit construite de manière durable
-- D’ici 2030, 60% de la population mondiale vivra dans des villes
-- Globally, more people live in urban areas than in rural areas, with 54 per cent of the world’s population residing in urban areas in 2014.
-In 1950, 30 per cent of the world’s population was urban, and by 2050, 66 per cent of the world’s population is projected to be urban (6.2 billion people).
 - All regions are expected to urbanize further over the coming decades.
 Africa and Asia are urbanizing faster than the other regions and are projected to become 56 and 64 per cent urban, respectively, by 2050.
 > Durant les 60 dernières années, Lagos, la plus grande ville Africaine, est passée d’une population de 300 000 habitants à 8 millions d’habitants, et sa surface métropolitaine a plus que quadruplé en taille
 - Les villes sont les centres de transformation culturelle et sociale